1. Introduction and Naming

 From this point, walk down the pathway towards the North Adelaide Golf Club building, and stop in the shade at the back of the Club Rooms.

-Though not obvious today, to any casual visitor, carriage drives (broad trails) used to run through this park.
+Though not obvious today to any casual visitor, if you look carefully you can see the course and contours of what were once carriage drives (broad trails) that used to run through this park.
 Over one hundred years ago, wealthy residents would spend their time riding in horse-drawn carriages through the fields of grass and rows of trees.
 The man who helped design these carriage drives in the Park Lands was John Ednie Brown.

 From 1878 to 1890, Brown served as the South Australian Conservator of Forests.
 During this time, in 1880, he wrote a report called the “A Practical Treatise on Tree Culture in South Australia.”
 In his report, Brown came up with landscape designs for each of the individual parks.
 This included how to best use the space in each park, and what plant species would be most suited to the area.